Simplified judicial redress: post-crisis processing procedure

-Verified 05 November 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 05 November 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-The post-crisis processing procedure is a new procedure for small companies that are in default but which were operating in satisfactory conditions before the health crisis.
+The post-crisis processing procedure is a simplified procedure for judicial redress.
+It is open to small companies in defaulting on payments operating under satisfactory conditions prior to the health crisis.
 They must be able to submit a draft business continuity plan.
 This procedure has been applicable since 18 October 2021.
-The initiation of this procedure may be requested until 2 June 2023.
+The opening of this procedure may be requested until 2 June 2023.

 - Companies engaged in commercial, craft or agricultural activities

 All of the following conditions must be met: